AndySharez/AndySharez/README.md

 - :telescope: I’m learning python & C; I used to develop or customize websites & PWAs by using PHP, html & css.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring hardware building, regarding PCs & Displays.
+Goal is to create my own home-setup automated by python.

 - :zap: In my free time, I do cross-sport or cycling.